Keep the Memories, Release the Pain: A Guide to Letting Go

 "But I love my happy memories," he protested.
 "I don't want to lose the warmth I feel when I remember my wedding day or the joy of holding my first child."

 Think of the sweeping breath technique as a pair of golden scissors that only cuts those invisible strings – the attachments – while leaving your photo album perfectly intact.
-In fact, many practitioners, myself included, have found that our memories become even clearer once we're not viewing them through the fog of attachment.
+This aligns with the observations I shared in How Letting Go of Attachments Creates Lasting Inner Peace, where I explored how this practice can lead to greater clarity and inner peace.

 The Hidden Cost of Positive Attachments